Generation of Maximal Snake Polyominoes Using a Deep Neural Network: Abstract

 \section{Abstract}

-Maximal snake polyominoes are difficult to study numerically in large rectangles, as computing them requires the complete enumeration of all snakes for a specific grid size, which corresponds to a brute force algorithm.
-This technique is thus challenging to use in larger rectangles, which hinders the study of maximal snakes.
-Furthermore, most enumerable snakes lie in small rectangles, making it difficult to study large-scale patterns.
+Maximal snake polyominoes are difficult to study numerically in large rectangles, as computing them requires the complete enumeration of all snakes for a specific rectangle size, which corresponds to a brute force algorithm.
+This hinders the study of maximal snakes in larger rectangles.
+Moreover, most enumerable snakes lie in small rectangles, obscuring large-scale patterns.
 In this paper, we investigate the contribution of a deep neural network to the generation of maximal snake polyominoes from a data-driven training, where the maximality and adjacency constraints are not encoded explicitly, but learned.
-To this extent, we experiment with a denoising diffusion model, which we call Structured Pixel Space Diffusion (SPS Diffusion).
-We find that SPS Diffusion generalizes from small grids to larger ones, generating valid snakes up to $28\times 28$ squares and producing maximal snake candidates on squares close to the current computational limit.
-The model is, however, prone to errors such as branching, cycles, or multiple components.
-Overall, the diffusion model is promising and shows that complex combinatorial objects can be understood by deep neural networks, which is useful in their investigation.
+To this extent, we experiment with a denoising diffusion model, which we referred as Structured Pixel Space Diffusion (SPS Diffusion).
+We find that SPS Diffusion generalizes from small rectangles to larger ones, generating valid snakes up to $28\times 28$ squares and producing maximal snake candidates on squares close to the current computational limit.
+The model is, however, prone to errors such as branching, cycles, or multiple snake components.
+Overall, the diffusion model is promising and suggests that complex combinatorial objects can be understood by deep neural networks, which is useful in their investigation.